cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

-# Transit & Internet connectivity for AVS: ARS + FW NVA or ARS + AzFW
+# Transit and Internet connectivity for AVS with ARS

 There are 3 options for [AVS internet connectivity](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-design-public-internet-access):